 and he fell in, got dragged under, numbed by the cold

-The sea got big and I got so seasick I passed out.
+The sea got big and was so seasick I slipped

 With all her fretwork on display,

 peach bones of Calypso.

 A chambered nautilus,

 she chases caravans

 over the honest hills,

 into her gouged